• Skip to main content

 ½ cup (1 stick or 113 grams) unsalted butter, ¼ cup (55 grams) brown sugar, ¼ cup (50 grams) granulated sugar, 1 large egg, ¼ cup (65 grams) sourdough starter discard, 1 teaspoon vanilla extract

 • Beat the dry ingredients into the wet ingredients in three portions until just combined.
-Use a rubber spatula to fold in the chocolate chips.
+Use a rubber spatula to fold in the chocolate chips or raisins.

 • Cover the dough and refrigerate for at least one hour or up to 2 days.